PJ Duke

 Peter John Duke (born July 7, 2006) is an American freestyle and folkstyle wrestler who competes at 70 kilograms.
-In freestyle, he is the 2025 US World Team member, and was a U20 world medalist in 2024.
-Duke is committed to wrestle for the Penn State Nittany Lions.
+In freestyle, he was the 2025 US World Team member at the senior level, 2025 U23 World bronze medalist, 2025 U20 World champion, and was a U20 World bronze medalist in 2024.
+Duke wrestles collegiately for the Penn State Nittany Lions.

 Career

 High school

 Born and raised in New York, Duke started wrestling around four years old.
 Claiming his first NYSPHSAA state title while in seventh grade and wrestling for Carmel High School, he subsequently transferred to Minisink Valley High School and became a four-time state champion, graduating in 2025.
 Duke committed to wrestle for the Penn State Nittany Lions in September 2023.
-A multiple-time high school US National champion in folkstyle and freestyle, he was named the top-ranked pound-for-pound wrestler in the country in 2025.
+A multiple-time high school US National champion in folkstyle and freestyle, he was named the top-ranked pound-for-pound high school wrestler in the country in 2025.

 2024

 In September, Duke, the U20 US World Team member at 70 kilograms, claimed a bronze medal at the U20 World Championships.
 Days later, the high school senior made his senior level freestyle debut at the US World Team Trials, where he placed third and defeated multiple NCAA Division I All-Americans, though fell to Pan American champion Alec Pantaleo.

 In November, Duke claimed the gold medal at the Bill Farrell Memorial International, defeating two All-Americans and a Pan American medalist to do so.